0 schools selected

 About the School

 Compass Academy is a public charter middle school serving grades six through eight in Southwest Denver.
-Compass will foster students' abilities to realize their unique strengths and talents, while mastering core academic skills.
-We use innovative approaches to student learning which includes project-based learning, technology-rich classrooms and learning expeditions which...
+Our true North at Compass Academy is to cultivate future-ready changemakers by offering a learning environment that is anchored in whole-child support, deeper learning, inclusivity, and biliteracy.
+We use innovative approaches to student learning...

 Student Demographics